beyarkay/masters-thesis/src/03_lit_review.md

 **Technology used** This refers to the underlying technology that enables data collection, such as acceleration sensors or visible-light cameras.
-A full description of the various technologies is available in the List of Symbols.
+A full description of the various technologies is available in the List of Symbols on page \pageref{chap:symbols}.

 <!-- TODO: Add graphs about the number of classes -->
 **Number of classes** The number of classes classified by the system.
 This is often 26, one class for each letter _a_ through _z_.

 **Model(s) used** The type of model used to classify the data.
-When a paper used a derivation of a commonly used model, then the commonly used model is recorded.
+When a paper used a derivation of a commonly used model, then this is recorded.

 **Hardware used** This is the pre-built hardware used to collect the data.
-A full description of the various hardware used is available in the List of Symbols.
+A full description of the various hardware used is available in the List of Symbols on page \pageref{chap:symbols}.

 **Gesture fidelity** This refers to the level of precision required to perform a given gesture.
 Gesture fidelity is divided into gestures requiring only